 This facility includes a main pool which is 25 metres by 8 metres, a toddler’s pool, changing facilities and toilets.
 This facility is run by a Management Committee which includes community, TDC and Wakefield School Board of Trustee representatives.

-For all pool inquiries please phone Alistair Kennard on 541 9102.
+For all pool inquiries please phone Karyn Young on 541 8190.

 Our up-to-date resources support the school curriculum, reflect our bi-cultural heritage, interests of the children and our diverse community, and extend knowledge beyond our own social and cultural environment.